panrg/questions/draft-irtf-panrg-questions.md

 least one path between those endpoints."

-The seventh question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from the network administrator as well as from the endpoints?
+The seventh question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?

 ## Deploying a Path Aware Network

 The vision presented in the introduction discusses path aware networking from the point of view of the benefits accruing at the endpoints, to designers of transport protocols and applications as well as to the end users of those applications.
-However, this vision requires action not only at the endpoints but within the interconnected networks offering path aware connectivity.
+However, this vision requires action not only at the endpoints but also within the interconnected networks offering path aware connectivity.
 While the specific actions required are a matter of the design and implementation of a specific realization of a path aware protocol stack, it is clear than any path aware architecture will require network operators to give up some control of their networks over to endpoint-driven control inputs.

 Here the question of apparent versus actual conflicts of intent arises again: certain network operations requirements may appear essential, but are merely accidents of the interfaces provided by current routing and management protocols.
+For example, related (but adjacent) to path aware networking, the widespread use of the TCP wire image {{?RFC8546}} in network monitoring for DDoS prevention appears in conflict with the deployment of encrypted transports, only because path signaling {{?RFC8558}} has been implicit in the deployment of past transport protocols.

-Incentives for deployment must show how existing network operations requirements are met through new path selection and property dissemination mechanisms.
+Similarly, incentives for deployment must show how existing network operations requirements are met through new path selection and property dissemination mechanisms.